-Technical Support Service
+Support Service

-Dell's technical support service is available 24 hours a day, 7 days a week, to answer your questions about Dell hardware.
-Our technical support staff uses computer-based diagnostics to provide fast, accurate answers.
+Dell's support service is available 24 hours a day, 7 days a week, to answer your questions about Dell hardware.
+Our support staff uses computer-based diagnostics to provide fast, accurate answers.

-To contact Dell's technical support service, see Technical Assistance and then call the number for your country as listed in Contacting Dell.
+To contact Dell's support service, see "Obtaining Assistance" and then call the number for your country as listed in Contacting Dell.